A Comparative Study of Luminosity Functions and Event Rate Densities of Long GRBs with Non-parametric Method: DATA

 Throughout the paper, a flat $\Lambda$CDM universe with ${\Omega}_{m}=0.27$, ${\Omega}_{\Lambda}=0.73$ and $H_{0}=70~{\rm km~s^{-1}Mpc^{-1}}$ has been assumed.

-It is known that the threshold of \textit{Swift}/BAT is $F_{\rm {lim,1}}=2.0\times10^{-8}~{\rm erg~cm^{-2}s^{-1}}$\citep{2004ApJ...611.1005G}.
+It is known that the flux threshold of \textit{Swift}/BAT is not straightforward to determine precisely since many triggers on the spacecraft make the sensitivity of detectors very complex for parameterization well \citep{2006ApJ...644..378B}.
+Following \cite{2004ApJ...611.1005G}, \cite{2008MNRAS.388.1487L} and \cite{2015ApJS..218...13Y}, we assume the instrumental sensitivity to be about $F_{\rm {lim,1}}=2.0\times10^{-8}~{\rm erg~cm^{-2}s^{-1}}$ for our calculation subsequently.
 The luminosity limit at a certain redshift $z$ can be given as $L_{\rm lim} =4{\pi}d_{\rm L}^{2}(z)F_{\rm lim}$ in that the K-correction parameter is narrowly distributed around $1$ in view of precious investigations (see e.g. \citealt{2003ApJ...594..674B,2018PASP..130e4202Z}).
-On the other hand, \cite{2020arXiv201002935B} pointed out that the detection threshold effect will be underestimated in a sense and should be given a conservative estimation of $F_{\rm {lim,2}}=1.0\times10^{-7}~{\rm erg~cm^{-2}s^{-1}}$.
-The difference between $F_{\rm {lim,1}}$ and $F_{\rm {lim,2}}$ could play an un-negligible role on modeling the observed luminosity-redshift relation when a significant fraction of lGRBs reside below the $L_{lim}$ for a GRB sample.
-Therefore, we will pay more attentions to the influence of not only the sample selection but also the threshold effect on the GRB luminosity evolving with redshift for the above two refined lGRBs samples.
+On the other hand, \cite{2021MNRAS.504.4192B} pointed out that the detection threshold effect will be underestimated in a sense and should be given a conservative estimation of $F_{\rm {lim,2}}=1.0\times10^{-7}~{\rm erg~cm^{-2}s^{-1}}$.
+The difference between $F_{\rm {lim,1}}$ and $F_{\rm {lim,2}}$ could play an un-negligible role on modeling the observed luminosity-redshift relation when a significant fraction of \textit{l}GRBs reside below the $L_{lim}$ for a GRB sample.
+Therefore, we will pay more attentions to the influence of not only the sample selection but also the threshold effect on the GRB luminosity evolving with redshift for the above two refined \textit{l}GRBs samples.